 A crucial ingredient of the Lefschetz Section Theorem of Andreotti--Frankel \cite{AndreottiFrankel} is a vanishing theorem for CW models and Betti numbers of affine varieties.

-\begin{thm}[Andreotti--Frankel, \cite{AndreottiFrankel}] Let $X$ denote a smooth affine $n$-dimensional variety in $\mbb{C}^d$.
+\begin{thm}[Andreotti--Frankel, \cite{AndreottiFrankel}] Let $X$ denote a smooth $n$-dimensional variety in~$\mbb{C}^d$.
 Then $X$ is homotopy equivalent to a CW complex of dimension $\le n$.
 In particular, the integral homology groups of $X$ vanish above dimension $n$. \end{thm}

 The idea for the proof is to use classical Morse theory; the Morse function is given by the distance $f$ from a generic point in $\mbb{C}^d$.
-The theorem then follows from the Main Lemma of Morse theory, together with a simple index estimate for the critical points of $f$.
+The theorem then follows from the main lemma of Morse theory, together with a simple index estimate for the critical points of $f$.
 See Milnor's book \cite{Milnor} for an excellent exposition.

 From this affine theorem, one can deduce the classical Lefschetz Section Theorem.
-For smooth algebraic varieties and homology groups, this theorem was proven first by Lefschetz \cite{Lefschetz}, and later Andreotti--Frankel~\cite{AndreottiFrankel}.
+For smooth algebraic varieties and homology groups this theorem was proven first by Lefschetz \cite{Lefschetz}, and later by Andreotti--Frankel~\cite{AndreottiFrankel}.

-\begin{thm}[Lefschetz, Andreotti--Frankel, \cite{Lefschetz, AndreottiFrankel}] Let $X$ denote any smooth projective algebraic $n$-dimensional variety in $\mbb{CP}^d$, and let $H$ denote a generic hyperplane in $\mbb{CP}^d$.
+\begin{thm}[Lefschetz, Andreotti--Frankel] Let $X$ denote a smooth algebraic $n$-dimensional variety in $\mbb{CP}^d$, and let $H$ denote a hyperplane in $\mbb{CP}^d$.
 Then the inclusion of $X\cap H$ into $ X$ induces an isomorphism of integral homology groups up to dimension $n-2$, and a surjection in dimension $n-1$. \end{thm}

 This follows directly from the fact that $X{{\setminus}} H$ is an affine variety, Theorem~\ref{thm:Andreotti}, and Lefschetz duality.
-Bott, Thom and Milnor then observed that this theorem extends to homotopy groups, and more generally to cell decompositions of the variety.
+Bott, Thom and Milnor \cite{Bott, Milnor} then observed that this theorem extends to homotopy groups, and more generally to cell decompositions of the variety.

-\begin{thm}[Bott, Milnor, Thom, cf.~\cite{Bott, Milnor}] Let $X$ denote any smooth projective algebraic $n$-dimensional variety in $\mbb{CP}^d$, and let $H$ denote a generic hyperplane in $\mbb{CP}^d$.
+\begin{thm}[Bott, Milnor, Thom] Let $X$ denote a smooth algebraic $n$-dimensional variety in $\mbb{CP}^d$, and let $H$ denote a hyperplane in $\mbb{CP}^d$.
 Then $X$ is, up to homotopy equivalence, obtained from $X\cap H$ by successively attaching cells of dimension~$\ge n$.